srmainwaring/asv_wave_sim/README.md

 ![Gazebo Waves](https://github.com/srmainwaring/asv_wave_sim/wiki/images/gz-waves-v4b.jpg)

-## Notes

-The branch `gz-waves` represents a major reworking of the wave simulation code originally developed for Gazebo9 and Gazebo11.
+The latest version represents a major reworking of the wave simulation code originally developed for Gazebo9 and Gazebo11.
 It attempts to be compliant with the naming conventions used in the community note: [A new era for Gazebo](https://community.gazebosim.org/t/a-new-era-for-gazebo/1356).

 The simulation includes new features such as Ocean tiling and different wave generation methods.
 There are some changes in the way that the wave parameters need to be set, but as far possible we have attempted to retain compatibility with the Gazebo 11 version.
 Further details are described below.